COP29 Climate Summit Being Held in Petrostate Where People Bathe Their Nude Bodies in Crude Oil

 Fossil Fools

-As the newspaper reports, the same oil that fueled the Soviet victory over the Nazis had led the Eastern European country to petrostate status — though its reserves differ from those in the rest of the world, because it doesn't burn the skin and has alleged healing properties.
+As the newspaper reports, the same oil that helped fuel the Soviet victory over the Nazis has propelled Azerbaijan to petrostate status.
+Its reserves stand out from those elsewhere in the world because the oil does not burn the skin and is said to possess healing properties.

-As NYT Moscow bureau chief Anton Troianovski notes in its account of his ordeal, local scientists and historical explorers have touted the benefits of oil from its Naftalan region for thousands of years, saying it can help heal wounds and ease aches and pains.
+NYT Moscow bureau chief Anton Troianovski describes how local scientists and historical explorers have promoted the benefits of oil from the Naftalan region for thousands of years, claiming it can heal wounds and relieve aches and pains.

 Oil Wellness

-To see about this salve-like nature, Troianovski traveled four hours away from Azerbaijan's capital city of Baku during the UN's COP29 summit to Naftalan, now a resort town with dozens of oil spas.
+To experience these reputed benefits firsthand, Troianovski traveled four hours from Azerbaijan’s capital, Baku, during the UN’s COP29 summit to Naftalan—a resort town now home to dozens of oil spas.

 “[The oil] crept into every crevice of my submerged body and every fold of my skin,” he wrote.
 “It smothered the hair on my limbs, making me look a little like an animal stuck in an oil spill.”